Chinese foreign minister: No winners if Korea war breaks out

 Chinese experts said they see little immediate possibility of hostilities breaking out, but warned that Beijing will respond harshly to any further North Korean nuclear tests.

-Director of Jilin University’s Institute of Northeast Asian Studies Gui Rui said that Trump’s domestic troubles should prevent him taking such action, while North Korea doesn’t appear to be on a war footing.
-Another nuclear test would invite tougher measures from Beijing, Gui said.
+Director of Jilin University’s Institute of Northeast Asian Studies Guo Rui said that Trump’s domestic troubles should prevent him taking such action, while North Korea doesn’t appear to be on a war footing.
+Another nuclear test would invite tougher measures from Beijing, Guo said.

 Pang Zhongying of the School of International Studies at Beijing’s Renmin University agreed that military action was unlikely, but said another North Korean nuclear test would mark “the crossing of a red line” that China was prepared to respond to.